 The continuity of enterprise exception (which is also known as the "substantial continuation" doctrine) was established by the Michigan Supreme Court in 1976 in Turner v.
-Bituminous Casualty
+Bituminous Casualty Co.28 This exception is essentially an expansion of the mere continuation doctrine, except that the

-Jacobs v.
+22 Jacobs v.
 Lakewood Aircraft Service, Inc., 512 F.Supp 176, 181 (E.D.Pa.
 1981) (citations omitted).